Common Conditions That We See:

 These are a few common conditions that we may see.
 Please see the downloads for the associated leaflets.

-Flat Feet:
+Flat Feet

 This is a common condition where the arches of the foot/ feet are reduced or absent.
 It is normal for children to have flat feet until around the age of three years old.
-Many children have flat feet and this is part of normal.
+Many children have flat feet, and this is part of normal.

-Flat feet may cause some discomfort when walking or there may be no symptoms.
+Flat feet may cause some discomfort when walking, or there may be no symptoms.
 Some presentations of flat feet may need no intervention.
 The treatment will be based on clinical assessment.

-Bow Legs:
+Bow Legs

-Knock knees:
+Knock knees

-Knock knees is a common childhood condition when the knees are touching and there is a gap between the ankles when they are standing or walking.
-This condition usually effects children between the ages of 3 to 6 years old and typically resolves on its own.
+This condition usually affects children between the ages of 3 and 6 years old and typically resolves on its own.
 Most children have knock-knees for a period of time when they are growing.

 Out-toeing:

-Out-toeing will not affect your child’s function, but they could experience some falls therefore it is important that they remain active and work on their strength and balance.
+Out-toeing will not affect your child’s function, but they could experience some falls therefor,e it is important that they remain active and work on their strength and balance.

-In-toeing is when a child’s feet point inward when they walk, this can affect one or both legs.
+In-toeing is when a child’s feet point inward when they walk; this can affect one or both legs.
 It is common for children who walk with an in-toeing pattern to be quite clumsy.
 In-toeing can be caused by the position of the hip, knee or the foot.

-Severs is a condition that presents as heel pain and is linked with growth.
-The heel pain is caused by inflammation at the growth plate in the heel.
-The pain is usually worsened with high impact activity and worsens when the child has had a growth spurt.
+The pain is usually worsened with high-impact activity and worsens when the child has had a growth spurt.
 Severs is managed by activity modification and will usually will resolve on its own.

-Osgood Schlatters:
+Osgood Schlatter's:

-This is a condition that presents as pain on the front of the knee, just below the knee cap.
-This is caused by inflammation of the tibial tuberosity and usually linked with growth and activity.
-You may notice a visible lump on the front of your knee and can worsen with high impact activities.
-Osgood Schlatters usually resolves on its own and is managed by modifying activity levels to help manage the pain.
+This is a condition that presents as pain on the front of the knee, just below the kneecap.
+This is caused by inflammation of the tibial tuberosity and is usually linked with growth and activity.

-Joint Pain:
+Joint Pain

 Pain can be caused by multiple factors that include – muscle weakness, bendy joints, instability of the joint, reduced activity levels, poor posture or injury.
 You will receive advice on how to manage this during the appointment.

-Warning signs:
+Warning signs

 Your physiotherapist will screen for more serious conditions during the appointment.
 Some presentations/ symptoms will require further investigation or management.

-Please refer to the Paediatrics MSK warning signs leaflet in the download section for further information and contact your GP if you are concerned.
+Please refer to the Paediatrics MSK warning signs leaflet in the download section for further information, and contact your GP if you are concerned.